subquery/subql-examples/block-timestamp/README.md

 # SubQuery Example - Timestamp of Blocks

-This subquery example indexes the timestamp of each finalized block.

-It is an example of CallHandler, and by processing the `timestamp.set` extrinsic, and extracting the first args of it, we can retrieve the timestamp.
+This subquery example indexes the timestamp of each finalized block and it is an example of a CallHandler.
+By processing the `timestamp.set` extrinsic, and extracting the first arguments of it, we can retrieve the timestamp.

 # Getting Started